ESA-Datalabs/dotAstronomy13/project_template.md

 ***

 ### 1. Introduction
-Please add a description of your project, including your goals or questions here.
+Please add a description of your project, including your goals or starting questions here.

 ### 2. Methodology
 Please provide an overview of your approach and workflow.